codsen/codsen/packages/codsen-tokenizer/README_FUTURE.md

                           ending?
 ```

-Notice the double whammy error — mismatching quote pair and unencoded quote within an attribute's value!
+Notice the double whammy — a mismatching quote pair and an unencoded quote - all within an attribute's value!

 If lexer does call it a day when it meets the first matching quote, it will be faster but won't cope with quote-mismatch errors.